 Increasing the RING BUFFER SIZE will also increase latency.
 But if you can afford the latency, your short period performance drops won’t likely drop frames on video output.
 By default, the ring buffer size is 2 frames, but you can go as low as 1 frame.
 However, 1 frame means that we are doing synced rendering.
 So, each and every frame has to be rendered and output under one frame duration.

-Each AJACARD node monitors all of its channels.
+Each AJA DEVICE node monitors all of its channels.
 Each channel represents one BNC on the board.
 Each channel of the Corvid board(s) can be configured either as input or output.

-AJACARD node detects currently installed DEVICE VERSION, DRIVER VERSION, SERIAL NUMBER and FIRMWARE installed on the card.
+AJADEVICE node detects currently installed DEVICE VERSION, DRIVER VERSION, SERIAL NUMBER , and FIRMWARE installed on the card.
 This information might be useful for technical support purposes.
 Each AJA card node will be allowed to configure only one device at a time.
-There are is chance to select same device for multiple times.
+There are is a chance to select the same device multiple times.

 Input Video Bit Depth

-AJAIN node supports either 8-bit or 10-bit video input modes.
-You can choose between precision on PIXEL FORMAT property.
+AJAINPUT node supports either 8-bit or 10-bit video input modes.
+You can choose between precision on PIXELFORMAT property.
 10-bit video mode gives your better precision but will cost you slightly more performance.